Best Courses to Study in Ireland for Indian Students in 2026-27

 • Q7.
 Do I need IELTS for Ireland?

 A) Yes, for most programs.
-Irish universities require IELTS 6.0-6.5 overall with no band below 5.5-6.0.
+Irish universities require an overall IELTS score of 6.0-6.5, with no band below 5.5-6.0.
 TOEFL 90+ and PTE Academic 58+ are accepted as alternatives.
 Very few institutions offer waivers, and these are limited to students from specific English-medium undergraduate programs.

 • Q8.
-Can I get Ireland PR in 2 years?
+Can I get PR in Ireland in 2 years?

-A) No. The two-year Third Level Graduate Programme is a stay-back visa, not PR.
-After that, you need five years on a Critical Skills Employment Permit before applying for Long Term Residency.
-The full pathway from student visa to PR typically takes 7-9 years.
+A) No. The two-year Third Level Graduate Programme is a stay-back visa, not a PR.
+Thereafter, you need five years on a Critical Skills Employment Permit before applying for Long Term Residency.
+The full pathway from a student visa to PR typically takes 7 to 9 years.

 • Q9.
 What are the disadvantages of moving to Ireland?